What is Anycast DNS? A Plain-Language Guide

 - How is anycast different from a load balancer?

 - A load balancer is a single IP that distributes traffic across backend servers behind it — the load balancer itself is a single point.
 Anycast distributes the IP itself across many physical locations using BGP.
 With anycast, there's no central balancer; the routing fabric of the internet decides which server each client reaches.
-For DNS specifically (small UDP queries with no session state), anycast is a near-perfect fit; for stateful TCP services it's more complex.
+For DNS specifically, short stateless queries fit anycast well; for stateful TCP services it's more complex.

 - What happens when an anycast server fails?

-- BGP, the routing protocol of the internet, automatically reconverges.
-The failed server's BGP advertisement is withdrawn, and the routing fabric picks the next-nearest available server announcing the same IP.
-Convergence typically takes seconds to tens of seconds — fast enough that DNS clients (which retry on timeout) usually never notice.
-This is one of anycast's headline benefits: failover is automatic and infrastructure-driven, not application-driven.
+- BGP, the routing protocol of the internet, reconverges after the failed server's advertisement is withdrawn.
+The routing fabric picks another available route announcing the same IP.
+Convergence often takes seconds to tens of seconds; DNS retries and caches may hide it, but short timeouts are still possible.
+This is one of anycast's headline benefits: failover is infrastructure-driven, not based on changing DNS records.

 - Can I run my own anycast?